arc-w/Core-Scheduling/README.md

 This project is homework from my university.
 The code is my solution.
-Here is the homework itself:
+Here is the description:
 # Core Scheduling: Minimizing Energy with Deadlines and Dependency Cycles
 Introduction
 Modern computing systems often feature multiple processing cores with varying performance